Flow Matching for Accelerated Simulation of Atomic Transport in Crystalline Materials: Methods

 In the message functions that use continuous-filter convolutions, we apply elementwise addition of the filters corresponding to the two distances, $\Vert \vec{r}_{ij, 1} \Vert$ and $\Vert \vec{r}_{ij, 2} \Vert$.
 To avoid introducing unintended permutation symmetry between two geometries, we use two distinct filters ($\mathcal{W}_{vs,k}'$ in \cref{eq:painn_vector_message_mod}) for the respective unit vector directions.
 The invariant message update \cref{eq:painn_scalar_message} (Eq.~(7) in the original paper) is modified as \cref{eq:painn_scalar_message_mod}:

 and the equivariant message update \cref{eq:painn_vector_message} (Eq.~(8)) in the original paper) is modified as \cref{eq:painn_vector_message_mod}:

 \textbf{Performance comparison.} Since we use $\bm{D}_t$ to initialize the vector node features, the additional positional input $\bm{X}_\tau + \bm{D}_t$ could be omitted without losing information, allowing the use of the original PaiNN model. \cref{table:painn_ablation} presents a comparison of the metrics from \cref{table:universal_result} between the original and modified PaiNN models.
 The results show a significant difference between the two models, highlighting the importance of incorporating the intermediate structure $\bm{X}_\tau + \bm{D}_t$.
+Furthermore, in \cref{fig:ablation_equiv}, we compared the equivariant PaiNN backbone with the non-equivariant GNS backbone \citep{sanchezconzalez2020learning} with rotational augmentation, and found the equivariant architecture to be more effective for the current task.